Ween: Commercial breakthrough (1997–2001)

-Ween's sixth studio album, White Pepper, was the band's final studio release for Elektra and was released May 2, 2000.
+Ween's seventh studio album, White Pepper, was the band's final studio release for Elektra and was released May 2, 2000.
 The pop-themed, Lennon-McCartney–inspired album produced two singles: "Even If You Don't", which was made into a music video directed by Trey Parker and Matt Stone, and "Stay Forever".
 Shortly before the release of White Pepper, Ween started the Internet radio station WeenRadio, which was awarded third best Internet music site by Rolling Stone.
 In July 2000, Ween performed the White Pepper track "Exactly Where I'm At" on the Late Show with David Letterman.

 In November 2000, Ween contributed the song "Loop de Loop" for the SpongeBob SquarePants episode "Your Shoe's Untied".
 SpongeBob creator Stephen Hillenburg had contacted Ween and told them that The Mollusk was one of the show's biggest inspirations.
 Many future episodes of SpongeBob would also contain subtle references to Ween.
 Additionally, the Mollusk track "Ocean Man" was featured in the closing credits of The SpongeBob SquarePants Movie in 2004.
 Ween also teamed up with Ben Vaughn to compose and perform the theme song and the interstitial music for the sitcom Grounded for Life which aired from 2001 to 2005.

 Ween formed their own label in 2001, Chocodog Records, which oversaw the release of several self-produced live sets.
 Paintin' the Town Brown, which was compiled and mastered by the band, was meant to be the first Chocodog release.
 According to Melchiondo, once the album was completed, Elektra realized the sales potential of the CD and denied Ween the right to release it through Chocodog.
 Later, Ween released the first official Chocodog album, Live in Toronto.
 The limited-pressing CD, available exclusively through the band website, became an instant collector's item.
 Subsequent Chocodog releases were produced in higher volumes to meet demand.
 To celebrate the re-release of the band's debut album GodWeenSatan: The Oneness, Ween returned to the original lineup of Freeman, Melchiondo, and the DAT to perform the album in its entirety on September 14, 2001, at John and Peter's in New Hope.
 Taping was not permitted at this show; not for long was it "the ultimate unreleased bootleg" as Melchiondo called it; it was released in 2016 as GodWeenSatan Live.